 No. When you are eligible to withdraw your super, you can leave it in AvSuper, take it as a lump sum or purchase an AvSuper retirement income stream, as described in the income stream section of our website.
-We also offer transition to retirement income streams if you are still working after reaching your preservation age.

 What is the difference between an after tax contribution to superannuation and a before tax (salary sacrifice) contribution to super?

-An after tax contribution (also known as a non-concessional contribution) is one you have paid from your net salary.
+An after tax contribution (also known as a non-concessional contribution) is one you have made from your net salary.
 Your gross salary will have been taxed at the appropriate rate and your nominated contribution will then have been deducted from what is left.